jonoton/cpp-http/docs/index.md

 # cpp-http

-`cpp-http` is a lightweight, high-performance, header-only C++ HTTP/1.1 server library.
+`cpp-http` is a lightweight, high-performance, header-only C++17 HTTP/1.1 server and client library.
 It is built on top of `cpp-tcpnet`, leveraging its asynchronous, non-blocking TCP engine and a multi-threaded worker pool with **session-affinity ordering** to parse and route HTTP requests concurrently without stalling the main application thread.

 ### Key Features
 - **Built on cpp-tcpnet:** Leverages the robust multi-threaded networking foundation of `cpp-tcpnet` with session-affinity worker threads for guaranteed per-connection ordering.